 How Jump Technology Works: Unattended Access to Remote Systems

 With Bomgar Jump Technology, a user can access and control remote, unattended computers in any network.
 Jump Technology is integral to the Bomgar software offerings.

-Not every support scenario has a customer at his or her computer.
+Not every support scenario has a customer at their computer.
 You can use Bomgar Jump Technology in two different ways, depending on your needs for unattended support.
 Use a Jump Client where the network may not be known, or if your unattended support needs are defined within a network, a Jumpoint is an effective solution.
 Read about the possibilities and configuration details for Jump Clients and Jumpoints in the Bomgar technical documentation library.

 Deploy a Jump Client if you need: